jamesmcnamara/radd/README.md

 ## radd
 `radd` is a CLI tool for scaffolding react/redux applications.

-It allows you to create new components, actions, and reducers, as well as update imports with a few simple commands
+It allows you to create new components, actions, and reducers, as well as update imports with a few simple commands.

 ### Usage
+#### startapp
 ```
 radd startapp awesome
 ```